flybywiresim/website/src/posts/features-and-projects.md

 ![efb-navigation-pdf-onepage](/img/notam-images/march2022/efb-navigation-pdf-onepages.png)
 ![efb-navigation-pdf-manypages](/img/notam-images/march2022/efb-navigation-pdf-manypages.png)

-You can also pin charts for later that can be accessed from the Dashboard or the dedicated “Pinned Charts” tab that allows for more advanced sorting.
+You can also pin charts for later use that can be accessed from the Dashboard or the dedicated “Pinned Charts” tab that allows for more advanced sorting.
 ![efb-navigation-navigraph-pin](/img/notam-images/march2022/efb-navigation-navigraph-pin.png)
 ![efb-navigation-pinnedcharts](/img/notam-images/march2022/efb-navigation-pdf-pinnedcharts.png)

-You can also now switch between pages and the flyPad will remember where you left off so you no longer have to re-search and select the chart you want to view.
+When switching between pages the flyPad will remember what chart you were viewing last creating persistence and improving the charts user experience.

-We have added a new Checklist page that allows you to easily manage your checklists inside of the flyPad.
+We have added a new Checklist page that allows you to easily manage your checklists using the flyPad.
 You can also enable an option to automatically complete checklists based on the current state of the aircraft for applicable items.
 ![efb-checklists](/img/notam-images/march2022/efb-checklists.png)

-Outside of the new features coming to the latest flyPad update, we have greatly improved the quality of our codebase, creating more opportunities for future improvements that we hope to keep bringing you!
+In addition to the new features coming to flyPadOS 3, we have greatly improved the quality of our codebase, creating more opportunities for future improvements that we hope to keep bringing you!

 ---